ZAHEERPASHA/terraform/README.txt

 explain the process and steps to create automated deployment pipelines ?
  - Verion control files in GitHub
- - Create Release pipeline and refer github source
+ - Create Release pipeline and add github source as an artifact
  - Add Terraform task to release job
  - Link key vault to linked variables
  - Create the yaml deployment pipeline